brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 [For more info...](http://plato.stanford.edu/entries/confucius/)

+### Gilles Deleuze

+Capitalism and Schizophrenia

+- with Guattari
+- critiqued Freud's writings on the memoris of Judge Schreber
+- "The Holy Family"
+  - one of Freud's theories is critiqued for its "familialism"
+- one of Freud's theories is critiqued as "theater" in favor of the "factory" model of desiring-production

 ### Democritus

 A Greek philosopher who is partly credited with the creation of the atomic theory (aka atomism).
 He was a student of Leucippus, who also gets some credit.